 - Destination: gimbal angle to -12 degrees

-- Path: gimbal angle set by markers
+- Waypoints: gimbal angle set continuously during flight

 - Orbit: gimbal angle at start only